jbannick/hellokata-java/src/modules/hellomodulesusingnonmodlib/README.md

 This modularized app uses a single non-modularized library.

-It uses the eventbus library to publish and subscribe to messages.
+That library is the eventbus library, used to publish and subscribe to messages.

 To build and run this app: